selltic-agency/selltic-crm/BUILD_PHASE_9.md

 Read REQUIREMENTS.md, BUILD_PHASES.md, and BUILD_PHASE_8.md first for full context.
 This is a STRUCTURAL change to the data model — it touches nearly every existing screen (Pipeline, Contact Drawer, Dashboard, Analytics, 8.4 filters, 8.5 table/columns).
 Build sub-phases in strict order.

-Do NOT skip the migration step (9.1) — existing production data must survive this restructure.
+Note: there is no production data in the database yet, so this is a clean schema build, not a data migration — no backfill or zero-data-loss concerns apply.

 ---